ipython-contrib/jupyter_contrib_nbextensions/readme.md

 [below](#change-direction-of-sub-menus).)

-So, for example, if you are editing a code cell and want to import matplotlib for use in the notebook, you can just click the "Boilerplate" menu, then mouse over "Matplotlib".
+So, for example, if you are editing a code cell and want to import matplotlib for use in the notebook, you can just click the `Snippets` menu, then mouse over "Matplotlib".
 This will open up a new sub-menu, with an item "Setup for notebook".
 Clicking on that item will insert the code snippet at the point where your cursor was just before you clicked on the menu.
 In particular, for